Definition of Sa’i

 Istilam of the Hajar al-Aswad

-Prior to performing Sa’i, it is Sunnah to return to the Hajar al-Aswad in order to kiss it, if you have the opportunity, or perform Istilam of it.
-You will be performing Istilam for the ninth time, following the eight times you performed Istilam during Tawaf.
+Prior to performing Sa’i, it is Sunnah to return to the Hajar al-Aswad in order to do Istilam.
+You will be carrying out Istilam for the ninth time, following the eight times you performed Istilam during Tawaf.
 This Istilam is only applicable if Sa’i is performed immediately after Tawaf.

 If you’ve forgotten to perform Istilam prior to Sa’i, or you’re finding it difficult to return to the line of the Hajar al-Aswad due to crowds or tiredness, it may be left out.
 However, it can also be performed in Masjid al-Haram, as long as you are facing the Hajar al-Aswad.

 Istilam is to be performed in exactly the same manner as it was performed during Tawaf.

 Proceed to the hill of Safa, which is located in line with the Hajar al-Aswad.
 There is a white sign which indicates where it is.
 As you are approaching Safa, it is Sunnah to recite the following: